kipz/url-oracle/README.md

 - **Oracle Authentication**: Attestations can only be verified by the creating oracle

 ### Content Change Detection
-- **Hash Comparison**: Only creates new attestations when content actually changes
+- **Digest Comparison**: Only creates new attestations when content actually changes
-- **Size Validation**: Tracks both content hash and size for comprehensive change detection
+- **Size Validation**: Tracks both content digest and size for comprehensive change detection
 - **Metadata Preservation**: Maintains repository and creation context

 ## Artifact Management